welpo/tabi/README.md

 ## Contributing

 Please do!
+We appreciate bug reports, improvements to translations or documentation (however minor), feature requests…

 Take a look at the [Contributing Guidelines](/CONTRIBUTING.md) to learn more.

 ## License